 5.4.F.
-(2) (k) The internship agency must make available to prospective interns a written statement or brochure that describes the goals and content of the internship, stating clear expectations for quantity and quality of the intern's work.
+(2) (k) The internship agency program must make available to prospective interns a written statement or (i.e., brochure, handbook, etc.) that describes the goals and content of the internship program, stating clear expectations for quantity and quality of the intern's work.

 5.4.
-F. (2) (I) The internship experience must be completed within 24 months.
+F. (2) (I) The internship experience program must be completed within 24 months.